eigenein/protobuf/README.markdown

 More info
 ---------

-See `encoding` to see the API and `run-tests` modules to see more usage samples.
+See `protobuf` to see the API and `run-tests` modules to see more usage samples.